aropie/monarch/README.md

 Over the last several projects I've worked, one of the main problems I've encountered is managing databases throughout different environments.
-There are several migration managers out there, but all of them are overly bloated as most of them rely on ORMs, and where an overkill for what I really needed:
+There are several migration managers out there, but all of them are overly bloated as most of them rely on ORMs, and were an overkill for what I really needed:
 - Track the state of the DB in different environments.
 - A simple way to transition from one state to another one.